scrapy/scrapy/docs/topics/broad-crawls.rst

 =========================================

-Some pages (up to 1%, based on empirical data from year 2013) declare themselves as `ajax crawlable`_.
+Some pages (up to 1%, based on empirical data from year 2013) declare themselves as ajax crawlable.
 This means they provide plain HTML version of content that is usually available only via AJAX.
 Pages can indicate it in two ways: